sherpa/sherpa/README.md

         cfitsio_libraries = cfitsio
         ccfits_libraries = CCfits_2.5
         wcs_libraries = wcs-5.16

-    The environment variable `$HEADAS` should be expanded out, and the version numbers of the `wcs`, `cfitsio`, and `CCfits` libraries may need to be changed, depending on the version of XSPEC (the values given above are valid for XSPEC 12.9.1).

  3. Use the model-only build of XSPEC, which will also require building the